shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Now let us go to `processor.rs` and remove the todos.
 For each instruction, we will create a function and write the logic in there.

-we can update the code to:
+Update the code in `processor.rs` to:

 ```rs
 impl Processor {